 National Environmental Policy Act Compliance

 The National Environmental Policy Act of 1969, as amended (NEPA), is a law requiring federal agencies to objectively evaluate a range of alternatives for any potential federal action.
 Alternatives must include a “No Action Alternative,” which addresses the consequences of completing no federal action at the location.
 The NEPA process requires the agency to consider the environmental and social impacts of alternatives so that informed decisions are made with knowledge of potential environmental consequences.
-During the Clover Island 1135 Ecosystem Restoration Project, the Corps will prepare an integrated feasibility study and Environmental Assessment (EA) report.

 This project was initiated under the Section 1135 authority of the Water Resources Development Act of 1986, which allows the Corps to work with non-federal sponsors to restore degraded ecosystems where projects built by the Corps and other federal agencies have contributed to the degradation of the quality of the environment.